Well, following on from my previous post on this project, the metal has arrived!

 Looking at the poorly-built original chair I’m using as a template, one of the key weaknesses is the way the seat is attached to the main struts (and that’s apart from the fact that they didn’t weld it on all sides).
 The two struts are welded on to the plate at an angle of about 40° and although the angle itself isn’t crtitical, the fact that having only two contact points means that repeated standing up and sitting down flexes the metal slightly.
 This eventually leads to fractures along lines of weakness – either the weld or across the strut itself.
 It’s all about cutting costs to save money as far as the manufacturers are concerned.

-What I’m going to do is include a pair of smaller struts projecting almost vertically from the main struts on to the seat plate (these are not on the original – see diagram opposite).
+What I’m going to do is include a pair of smaller struts projecting almost vertically from the main struts on to the seat plate (these are not on the original – see diagram to the left).
 This will give four points of contact and create a strong triangular section (which adds strength).
 Combined with the fact I have chosen 2.5mm thick box section (the original looks to be about half this), it should yield a very strong finished article.

 EDIT (20 May 2009): Incidentally, I was playing with various bits of software tonight and I’ve decided that there is no way I am going anywhere near drawing up a proper blueprint.
 I’d be here until Christmas!
 My sketches will be made using my existing art packages, which I know how to use properly.